Adir7SK/ASV-project/README.md

 In each benchmark you can measure a function from another place, by firstly importing the module as usual, and then writing the function in the benchmark.
-The configuration file (asv.conf.json) shuold only have this:
+The configuration file (asv.conf.json) shuold only have this code:
 ```
 {
   "version": 1,